Paul Worrilow

-Paul Eric Worrilow (/ˈwɔrloʊ/; born May 1, 1990) is an American former professional football linebacker.
-He played college football for the University of Delaware where he was recognized as an All-American, and became one of the program's most decorated athletes.
+Paul Eric Worrilow (/ˈwɔrloʊ/; born May 1, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Delaware Fightin' Blue Hens where he was recognized as an All-American, and became one of the program's most decorated athletes.
 The Atlanta Falcons signed him as an undrafted free agent following the 2013 NFL draft.

 Early life

 Worrilow is the second youngest of four boys.
 His mother was born in Wallingford, Connecticut and his father was born in Chester, Pennsylvania.

 College career

 Worrilow was not highly recruited after graduation and was only able to solidify offers from Division II schools.
 Instead of taking any offers, Worrilow moved to Coffeyville, Kansas, where he attended Coffeyville Community College, a junior college known for funneling athletes into Division I football programs.
 Worrilow was redshirted his first year due to a defensive scheme change, and ultimately turned down interest from the Arkansas Razorbacks to return to Delaware in the spring of 2008 and walk on the Blue Hens football squad.

-Worrilow immediately drew attention during his first spring at Delaware, earning a starting spot the following fall as a redshirt freshman along with a team scholarship as a walk-on.
+Worrilow immediately drew attention during his first spring at the University of Delaware, earning a starting spot the following fall as a redshirt freshman along with a team scholarship as a walk-on.
 Starting every game he played, Worrilow would eventually become team co-captain as a junior, and remain as captain through his senior year, racking up a University of Delaware fifth all-time high 377 career tackles and earning a spot on both the Phil Steele and Sports Network All-American teams.
 Additionally, Worrilow earned the MVP award for the 2012 season and the prestigious 2013 Edgar Johnson award for exhibiting qualities of hard work, dedication, leadership, fairness, and striving for excellence.

 Notable performances include two-time consecutive fumble recoveries for touchdowns (a current Delaware record), a career-record 18 tackles in the Route 1 Rivalry game against Delaware State, which earned him the College Sports Madness CAA Defensive Player of the Week, Beyond Sports Network Defensive All-Star and the Nate Beasley Game MVP Award, and a 38-stop run through the four-game 2010 FCS playoffs, leading the Blue Hens to the 2010 NCAA Division I Football Championship in Frisco, Texas, where they lost 20–19 in a match to Eastern Washington.